- Published on 1963

 PAUL 1988: “I think John and I were really concentrating on– ‘We’ll do the ‘real’ records,’ but because the other guys had a lot of fans we wrote for them too.
 George eventually came out with his own, ‘Don’t Bother Me,’ but until then he hadn’t written one.”

-Info about “Don’t Bother Me”
+About “Don’t Bother Me”

 It was the first song written by George Harrison, the group’s lead guitarist, to appear on one of their albums.
 An uptempo rock and roll song, it was originally released in the United States on the 1964 album Meet the Beatles!
 In 2018, the music staff of Time Out London ranked “Don’t Bother Me” at number 47 on their list of the best Beatles songs.